Onion For Hair Loss

 - Add 2 tbsps honey.

 - Mix the two, and make sure it isn’t a runny mixture.
-If the smell is overpowering, add a few drops of your favorite fragrant essential oil.

 - Dip a cotton ball in it and apply on your scalp.
 Then massage gently.